Pupil Premium Strategy

 What is Pupil Premium?

-The pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers.
+Pupil premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged pupils of all abilities and to diminish the difference between them and their peers.
 In the financial year 1 April 2018 to 31 March 2019, pupil premium funding was typically £1320 for each eligible primary aged pupil.

-The Staff and Governors of Godmanchester Community Education Trust are committed to ensuring provision is made which enables the accelerated progress in English and Maths of those pupils who benefit from the Pupil Premium Grant.
+The Staff and Governors of Godmanchester Community Academy are committed to ensuring provision is made which enables accelerated progress across the curriculum including English and Maths of those pupils who benefit from the Pupil Premium Grant.
 Whilst English and Maths are of importance, we recognise the need for a broad and engaging curriculum including experiences and additional opportunities.

 The main barriers to educational achievement that Pupil Premium pupils in our school face are: